luzrain/workerman-bundle/README.md

 /**
  * Attribute parameters
- * @string name: Job name
+ * name: Job name
- * @string schedule: Job schedule in any format
+ * schedule: Job schedule in any format
- * @string method: method to call, __invoke by default
+ * method: method to call, __invoke by default
- * @int jitter: Maximum jitter in seconds that adds a random time offset to the schedule.
+ * jitter: Maximum jitter in seconds that adds a random time offset to the schedule.
 Use to prevent multiple jobs from running at the same time
  */
 #[AsScheduledJob(name: 'My scheduled job', schedule: '1 minutes')]
 final class TestJobService